 Taipei Medical University Hospital|Internal Medicine and Surgery Nurse, Infection Control Nurse, Department of Nursing

-Professor Guo’s academic career fully demonstrates her multifaceted development from clinical practice to academia, and from local to international engagement.
-Over more than four decades of professional experience, she has not only held faculty positions at several major medical universities in Taiwan, but has also served as a faculty member and postdoctoral researcher at the University of Victoria and the University of British Columbia in Canada, and completed her doctoral degree at Case Western Reserve University in the United States.
+Her academic career reflects her multifaceted development from clinical practice to academia and from local to international collaboration.
+Over more than four decades of professional experience, she has not only held faculty positions at several major medical universities in Taiwan, but has also served as a faculty member and postdoctoral researcher at the University of Victoria and the University of British Columbia in Canada.
+She completed her doctoral degree at Case Western Reserve University in the United States.
 Her extensive administrative experience includes roles as department chair, graduate institute director, and research center director, reflecting outstanding academic leadership and organizational management ability.

 Academic Expertise